 The Courageous Heart of Irena Sendler (PG)

 This Hallmark Hall of Fame film is one of my favorite films ever.
 Irena Sendler was a Polish Catholic social worker who rescued 2,500 Jewish children in the Warsaw Ghetto during WWII.
 Incredibly, she and all of the children she saved survived the war.
 I would preview this before giving it to kids.
-(Near the end, there is a very heartbreaking scene where guards torture Irena, however she refuses to talk.)
+(Near the end, there is a very heartbreaking (but not overly violent scene) where guards torture Irena, however she refuses to talk.)

 Hidden in Silence (PG/PG-13)